Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Today you’re going to learn exactly how to land a NASA High School Internship in 2019.
+Today you’re going to learn exactly how to land a NASA High School Internship.

-This is the same approach I used to land 2 high school internships, 3 undergraduate internships, 2 graduate internships, and a full-time job at NASA.
+This is the same approach I used to land 2 NASA internships in high school.

 Let’s get started.

-4. 3 Tips to NAIL Your NASA High School Internship Application
+- 3 Tips to NAIL Your High School Internship Application

 Getting a NASA High School Internship